+Fall semester only.
 Prerequisite: high school or college chemistry.
 Knowledge basic to nursing practice and to nursing as a profession is provided as a foundation for all subsequent nursing courses.
 Scientific foundations of nursing practice are drawn from the physical, biological and social sciences.
 Basic nursing concepts and principles are introduced and developed.
 The nursing process is used to organize nursing content around the basic human needs.
+Five hours of lecture discussion and six hours of campus or clinical lab per week.